 Samuel Bagg is a Ph.D. student in Political Science, with a focus in normative political theory.
 His research interests include democratic theory, pragmatism, pluralism, institutional theory, political economy, and the philosophy of social science.
-Currently he is engaged with questions of method in ethical and political theory, and the contributions of approaches ranging from biology, psychology and economics to critical theory and nonfoundationalism.
+His dissertation seeks to develop a defense of pluralism that does not rely on any claim to neutrality between conceptions of the good life.

 is a Ph.D candidate in Environmental Science and Policy at Duke’s Nicholas School of the Environment and is serving as a coordinator for this year’s Monday Seminar series.
 She was the 2011-2012 Kenan Graduate Instructor in Ethics.
 With academic and professional interests in institutional design and social innovation, her research focuses on the role of business, NGOs, and civil society in fostering alternative modes of governance and institutions for addressing complex socio-economic and ecological problems, such as the private regulation of the global food supply chain.